-The Funds that follow a Responsible Investing approach, as defined above, consider ESG risks and opportunities in the investment process although it is not a fundamental part of the investment objective of the Fund.
-Funds that follow a responsible investing approach will use both internal and external ESG data and insights to evaluate investment decisions using approaches such as ESG integration, shareholder engagement and/or proxy voting.
+Funds that follow an ESG-integrated approach, as defined above, consider ESG risks and opportunities in the investment process although it is not a fundamental part of the investment objective of the Fund.
+Funds that follow this approach will use internal and/or external ESG data and insights to evaluate material ESG factors in their investment research, analysis, or decisions.

-All Funds that follow a responsible investing approach by incorporating ESG into their investment process will outline the particular process followed in their investment strategies.
+Any Fund that follows this approach by incorporating ESG into their investment process will outline the particular process followed in their investment strategies.

-Sustainable Solutions
+Sustainable Investment Solutions

-Sustainable Solutions are Funds that intentionally allocate to companies with progressive sustainable behaviours and promote positive sustainable outcomes.
-These Funds lead with ESG in their fundamental investment objectives.
-Sustainable Solutions fall into three categories:
+Sustainable Investment Solutions are funds that intentionally allocate to companies with progressive sustainable behaviours and promote positive sustainable outcomes.
+These funds lead with ESG in their fundamental investment objectives.
+Sustainable Investment Solutions fall into three categories:

-- sustainable core funds which invest in companies or issuers with positive ESG practices that are expected to enhance overall value, - sustainable thematic funds which target specific ESG macro-trends or themes that aim to generate competitive returns and - sustainable impact funds that target specific ESG challenges or opportunities, while also aiming to generate financial returns.
+- a) sustainable core funds which invest in companies or issuers with positive ESG practices that are expected to enhance overall value, - b) sustainable thematic funds which target specific ESG macro-trends or themes that aim to generate competitive returns and - sustainable impact funds that put a primary emphasis on sustainable outcomes, while also considering financial performance.

-In this prospectus, the following Funds are Sustainable Solutions:
+In this prospectus, the following Funds are Sustainable Investment Solutions: